MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hold-town-hall-using-yammer.md

 Town halls are designed to reach the entire organization or large groups within it.
 Make sure  the event’s  target audience  has access to the tools they need to consume the content.

 - Plan to record town hall events.
 When a live event is recorded, it will automatically be added to Microsoft Stream.
 Learn how to enable [autogenerate captions](https://docs.microsoft.com/en-us/stream/portal-autogenerate-captions).
 The live event can also be saved to the Yammer home page.
-- If your organization operates across multiple geographic regions, make sure the time zone the event takes place in allows for the majority of people to attend live.
+- If your organization operates across multiple geographic regions, make sure the time zone the event takes place in allows for most people to attend live.
 - Yammer supports live events and town halls in many languages across multiple platforms.
 - Ensure attendees have mobile access to the town hall via the Yammer app or Viva Connections (link).